ry-schneider/Iterative_Volterra_Propagator/README.md

 Numerical results for each problem print out in the terminal when run.
 Once finished, the Build directory can be safely deleted without affecting the rest of the code.

 ## Contact
-Thanks for taking the time to look through out work!
-If you have quesitons or feedback about using this repository, reach out to Ryan Schneider at ryschnei@ucsd.edu.
+Thanks for taking the time to look through our work!
+If you have questions or feedback about using this repository, reach out to Ryan Schneider at ryschnei@ucsd.edu.

 ## References
 <a id="1">[1]</a>
 M. Ndong, H. Tal-Ezer, R. Kosloff, and C.P.
 Koch. *A Chebyshev propagator with iterative time ordering for explicitly time-dependent hamiltonians.* The Journal of Chemical Physics (2010).

 <a id="2">[2]</a>
-W. Wang and X. Wang. *A generalized block-by-block method for the system of linear Volterra equations of the second kind.* Wuhan Univeristy Journal of Natural Sciences (2011).
+W. Wang and X. Wang. *A generalized block-by-block method for the system of linear Volterra equations of the second kind.* Wuhan University Journal of Natural Sciences (2011).